 8. Monitoring human research activities

-8.1 Researchers must submit annual and final reports using the Annual/final report form.
+8.1 Researchers must submit annual and final reports using the annual/final report form, unless the project was approved via the exemption pathway.

-8.5 Reports for projects originally approved via an expedited pathway may be reviewed by the Office of Research, unless departure from the approved protocol, an adverse participant experience resulting from the research, non-compliance with the conditions of approval, or unforeseen ethical issues are reported, in which case the HREC Chairperson must review the report.
-See guideline 3 (Ethics responsibilities of USC researchers) of the Human Research Ethics Guidelines for more information.
+8.6 Reports for projects originally approved via an expedited pathway may be reviewed by the Office of Research, unless departure from the approved protocol, an adverse participant experience resulting from the research, non-compliance with the conditions of approval, or unforeseen ethical issues are reported, in which case the HREC Chairperson must review the report.

-8.6 Compliance may also be monitored by any other means deemed necessary or appropriate, such as random audits.
-See guideline 5 (University monitoring procedures) of the Human Research Ethics Guidelines for more information.
+8.7 Compliance may also be monitored by any other means deemed necessary or appropriate, such as random audits or more frequent reporting requirements.

 9. Standard operating procedures